A research blog on collective action, social innovation and resilient communities and cities

 The cities of Seoul and Singapore offer valuable insights into the potential of neighbourhood improvement as a social policy that can strengthen social cohesion in neighbourhoods and cities.
 Social cohesion and sustainable development of citiesCities are vital to national and global economic growth.
 They are the centres of social, cultural, and political life.
 However, they…

-Blaž will join Jan Lim as a discussant at the Transdisciplinary Action Research Seminar.
+Blaž will join as a discussant Jan Lim at the Transdisciplinary Action Research Seminar.
 The seminar is organised by the Department of Architecture at the KU Leuven and will take place on Thursday, March 14th from 9:30 to 12:30.
 Jan is a doctoral researcher at the KU Leuven.
 In her lecture ‘Participation in the face…

 • Institute for Spatial Policies comes of Age